gregogolla/investrak-iicdocs/system-settings.md

 The Date ranges are added and managed using the `Edit Date Range` form.
 The form has the following fields:

-1. `Amount` - The amount that is expected every month for the period
+1. `Amount` - The amount that is expected every month for the period.
-1. `Start` - The earliest month in the period
+1. `Start` - The earliest month in the period.
+Note that these are stored as whole months.
 1. `End` - The latest month in the period.
 This is left blank for the current on-going period.
 1. `Description` - any additional information that provides additional information for the date range